What is a photo series?

 A photo series is a set of images that interact with each other in order to illustrate a specific subject, convey a message, present a vision, reveal a truth, display a particular aesthetic, etc. Images in a photography series may be independently different, but they complement each other and help highlight the subject of the series when grouped together.

 Choosing your subject matter and intention

-This is just one example among many, and you can narrow down your theme to the smallest framework or, conversely, approach your subject with a broader vision.
+This is just one example among many of photo series, and you can narrow down your theme to the smallest framework or, conversely, approach your subject with a broader vision.

 As previously mentioned, the images can be connected in different ways: a detail that echoes another image, colors, texture, framing, a wide shot, then a tight shot, a specific kind of light, etc. You will easily find which photos work well together and which ones don’t.
-When in doubt, ask friends and family for feedback.
+When in doubt, ask friends and family for feedback on your photography series.
 Sometimes fresh eyes on a subject can help you see more clearly.

 By Céline Nebor